MBinShibbir/PizzaSalesAnalysis/README.md

    - Refer to PizzaSalesReport.pptx for a detailed analysis report.
    - Access PIZZA SALES SQL QUERIES.docx for SQL queries used.
    - Use pizza_sales.csv as the dataset for further analysis.
-   - Check Previous Dashboard images for comparison.
+   - Check Previous Dashboard images for comparison in Comparison.pdf.

 ## Contributing